 Metabolic screening for inborn errors of metabolism may be indicated for several metabolic diseases or disturbances of the amino acids, organic acids, and Fat-, Urea- cycle metabolism pathways.
 The incidence of inborn errors of metabolism is 1:1500.

 An Organic Acids (OAT) test has markers to evaluate the following:

 • Glycolytic cycle metabolites

 • Ketone and fatty acid metabolites

 Genetic screening can be done at certain laboratories to establish genetic vulnerability.

-Comprehensive stool analyses are done at Synexa Life Sciences Biomarker laboratories specifically, while medical pathology laboratories can do parasite and acute infection testing, as well as calprotectin measurements.
+Comprehensive stool analysis are done at Synexa Life Sciences Biomarker laboratories specifically, while medical pathology laboratories can do parasite and acute infection testing, as well as calprotectin measurements.

 Urine tests for heavy metal toxicity and efficacy of chelating agents are done at biochemical laboratories.

 Electro-dermal screening, hair mineral analysis and other diagnostic modalities are sometimes used.